Christian-Me/node-red-contrib-home/ESPEasy/Sonoff-S20-EU-V0.0.0/readme.md

 **Always check that you don't pass the input message to the output or you get an infinit loop!**

 ![demo flow](./screenshots/Node-RED.png)

+If you have more than one ui-node connected as in the example you see both are displaying the correct value without being connected.
+They even could sit on different instances or machines.
+So it is not necessary and not recommended to store the state in Node-RED.
+Even if you press the hardware button during Node-RED is offline it will come up with the actual state as soon it gets online again.
+This is the nature of MQTT + retained messages to let all subscribers be always up to date.

 It is possible to connect a button or a switch to the homie node.
 If you want to use the button you have to update to version 0.0.6 of the homie node to handle boolean values correctly.